 Dewey recognized that a university must be responsible not only for delivering essential knowledge and guiding individuals in good citizenship, but that it must provide both a physical and social environment in which students can build worthwhile experiences.
 The university must, in other words, encourage students to be both problem solvers and problem posers, to learn both how to apply their skills to the world they know and, simultaneously, envision a better one…as well be capable of turning that vision into reality.

-The University of Maine at Presque Isle embraces proficiency-based education (or PBE) as a vital component in both preparing our graduates for future careers and creating a better world for future generations.
+The University of Maine at Presque Isle embraces personalized learning as a vital component in both preparing our graduates for future careers and creating a better world for future generations.
 We pledge to you that as a student at UMPI you will find your education to be:

 - Experiential and project-based;

 - Co-designed by students and their teachers, who engage both the intellect and creative process, inside and outside the classroom;